Frederick I, Duke of Austria (Babenberg): Biography

 Frederick fell ill and died on 16 April while returning from Palestine at Acre.
-Those who bore witness to his death were his companions, Meinhard II, Count of Gorizia, Wolfger, Bishop of Passau, Eberhard, Count of Dörnberg, Ulrich of Eppan and his most trusted attendant.
+Those who bore witness to his death were his companions, Count Meinhard II of Gorizia, the bishop of Passau, Eberhard, Count of Dörnberg, Ulrich of Eppan and his most trusted attendant.
 He never married, but was very much beloved by his people, one such being Walther von der Vogelweide, who lamented him especially as Duke Leopold VI gave Walther a less cordial reception at his court.

 Wolfger performed the German funeral custom, Mos Teutonicus, on him before bringing him back.
 He was then interred next to his father in Heiligenkreuz Abbey where they remain to this day, in peace.